 Why stay in one of our eco-lodges?
-Apart from the obvious reasons such as the bespoke fixtures and fittings, the gorgeous views and the luxurious amenities, there are plenty of other reasons to opt for an eco-lodge.
-Eco-lodges are designed to have minimum impact on the surrounding area and consequently you’ll often find this type of accommodation in areas of outstanding natural beauty.
+Apart from the obvious reasons, such as the bespoke fixtures and fittings, the gorgeous views and the luxurious amenities, there are plenty of other reasons to opt for an eco-lodge.
+These properties are designed to have minimum impact on the surrounding area, and consequently you’ll often find this type of accommodation in areas of outstanding natural beauty.

-Eco-lodges represent a more responsible way of living and eco-accommodation is a brilliant way of making sure that beauty spots aren’t ruined by development.
-To book a stay in a sustainable eco-lodge just browse our eco-lodge guide below.
+Representing a more responsible way of living, eco-accommodation is a brilliant way of making sure that beauty spots aren’t ruined by development.
+If you’re looking to book a sustainable stay in natural surroundings, have a read through our recommendations.

 Our Yorkshire Dales eco-lodges have either 2 or 3 bedrooms and come with either a family bathroom or all en-suite bathrooms.
-These lodges are beautifully built with a contemporary style exterior and have been given the Green Tourism Gold award for their sustainability.
+They are beautifully built with a contemporary style exterior, and have been given the Green Tourism Gold award for their sustainability.

-The custom designed timber lodges are built from sustainable wood, have biomass heating and use a source of natural spring water as to not impact the surrounding environment.
+The custom-designed timber cabins are built from sustainable wood, have biomass heating, and use a source of natural spring water as to not impact the surrounding environment.
 Even the luxury toiletries provided are responsibly sourced using natural ingredients.

-The lodges themselves have low energy light bulbs and draw water from the farm’s own bore hole.
-The insulation is made of natural sheep’s wool and all the cleaning materials are environmentally friendly.
+The comfortable cabins on offer here have low-energy light bulbs and draw water from the farm’s own bore hole.
+The insulation is made of real sheep’s wool and all the cleaning materials are environmentally friendly.

 John O’Groats boasts a spectacular coastline, beautiful countryside and fascinating wildlife.
-Guests can either opt for an apartment which is a part of The Inn, a historic building sympathetically restored with a Norse style extension or a 3-bedroom eco-lodge.
-The eco-lodges are contemporary in style, similar to the Yorkshire Dales and all designed to blend with the landscape and promote sustainable tourism.
+Guests can either opt for an apartment which is a part of The Inn, a historic building sympathetically restored with a Norse style extension, or a 3-bedroom eco-lodge.
+These latter properties are contemporary in style while still designed to blend in with the landscape and promote sustainable tourism.